kaiwaehner/hivemq-mqtt-tensorflow-kafka-realtime-iot-machine-learning-training-inference/README.md

 Afterwards, you execute one single command to set up the infrastructure and one command to generate test data.
 Of course, you can configure everything to your needs (like the cluster size, test data, etc).

 Follow the instructions in the [quick start](infrastructure/README.md) to setup the cluster.
+Please let us know if you have any problems setting up the demo so that we can fix it!

 ### Streaming Machine Learning with Kafka and TensorFlow